KhaledKorfali2/prayer_tracker_app/README.md

 - View and update any missed fasts under "Sawm" button
 - View and update any missed Zakat under "Zakat: button
 - Dark/Light Mode Options
-- Toggle to include a Sawm row along with the rest of the prayers for use during Ramadan/Nathiir
+- Toggle Switch to include a Sawm row along with the rest of the prayers for use during Ramadan/Nathiir
 - Toggles automatically default to "Yes" for Prayers and Sawm at start of each day.
-Qada and Sawm tallies updated to reflect this
-- Data persists between sessions
+- Data persistence between sessions

 ## Build Status
 - App development has been completed.